 Sustainability in the travel sector is steadily growing.
 More and more travelers are valuing organizations that are focused on improving their environmental footprint.

 At Blacklane, we’ve committed to becoming a net-zero carbon emissions enterprise by 2040.
 Currently, we’re on track to achieving this goal long beforehand.

-We were also the first ride service to become certified as a carbon-neutral organization.
-So, when you download the Blacklane app, you can rest easy knowing every ride you book is 100 percent carbon neutral.
+We were also the first ride service to become certified as a carbon offset organization.
+So, when you download the Blacklane app, you can rest easy knowing every ride you book is 100 percent carbon offset.

 Here’s a list of airports around the world that are also taking sustainable action towards building a better future for tomorrow.

 Sitting within one of the most environmentally important regions in the world, it should come as no surprise this airport has made the environmentally friendly airports list.

 However, building a sustainable airport is not without its challenges.
 Construction of the airport had to be completed on Ecuador’s mainland because of the island’s Heritage status.

 The airport became a true masterpiece in sustainability when it was completed in 2012.

 It’s built to run solely on solar and wind power.
 Out of the materials used, 80 percent were recycled – including steel pipes from the oil extraction fields in the Ecuadorian Amazon.

 The site features a desalination plant that captures seawater and purifies it for use in the terminal.
 The airport also has mechanical shutters that open and close in reaction to the building’s heat levels.